elusivecodes/FrostCore/README.md

 const center = core.center(nodes, offset);
 ```

+**Position**

-Get the X,Y position of the first element.
+Get the X,Y position for the top/left of the first element.

 - `nodes` is a Query Selector string, a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
 - `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to *false*.